 Nice – Check.
 Cannes – Check.
 Monaco – Check.
 Monte Carlo – Check.
 Eze – Check.
 Antibes – Check.
 SMILE, you’ve been to the French Riviera!
 Boy Oh Boy!
-What is someone even supposed to say about a destination donned with such luxury?
+What is someone even supposed to say about a destination donned with such beauty & luxury?
+In the Christmas period?
 Got an answer for you; What is my life?!

 French Riviera is the Southern part of France where its all quiet and demure unlike Paris for example which is busy busy.
 Even the lifts are cozy!
 Nice, Eze, Antibes, Monaco, Monte Carlo, Saint Tropez, Saint Paul De Vance, all make up the French Riviera.
 Nice is where you land and the rest of the cities can be accessed by driving.
 Each city has its own vybe.
 In Nice, it wasn’t that easy to find an eatery where you just walk in and order food, Lunch is served at lunch time and so is dinner.
 If you go in between, they not serving.
 The formality of it all!
 We could have been on the wrong side of the city though; But then again that’s what makes the meal that exclusive.
 Because when that lasagna gets served..Yummy!!

 Eze is another story.
 You literally feel like you are on a James Bond movie set.
 Its so exotic, elegant and just bourgeois.
 Here you visit the Chateau dela Chevre dor, a hotel that only opens in summer.
 We traveled in winter because well oh well its budjetmsafiri, Can always use a bargain!
 All its rooms are sound proof with elegant furnishing, private gardens and heated swimming pool.
 Located on a hill, its surrounded by a medieval village like neighborhood overlooking the Mediterranean sea that gives you a panoramic view of the coastline.
 You may want to let that marinate.